19th Ave New York, NY 95822, USA

 Our group focuses on the interplay between stress responses, cellular plasticity and cancer.
 Cellular plasticity is recognized today as a critical feature of cancer cells that enable them to transit between different cellular states and promote tumor growth, disease progression after therapy, and metastasis.

-These observations have important therapeutic implications given that chemotherapy and radiotherapy – cornerstones for the treatment of most cancers – could have the side effect of inducing stemness in non-stem cancer cells and, in turn, possibly contribute to tumor recurrence and metastasis.
+These findings have important therapeutic implications given that chemotherapy and radiotherapy – cornerstones for the treatment of most cancers – could have the side effect of inducing stemness in non- stem cancer cells and, in turn, possibly contribute to tumor recurrence and cancer cell spread.

 María Abad